 Rijkswaterstaat, the Dutch Ministry responsible for water management and public works, organized a tender for the design, construction, financing and maintenance of the newly reinforced Afsluitdijk by means of a DBFM contract.
 As the Levvel consortium, we and our partners Van Oord and BAM took up the challenge of devising the plan with the best price-quality ratio.
 And we succeeded.
 We were selected to implement the project.

 Rebel was involved in many aspects of the project.
 During the construction phase, Levvel will be responsible for financing the work.
 As a shareholder in Levvel, we provide 8% of the equity.
 In our role as financial advisor, we have also arranged the outside capital required by Levvel by involving a number of banks in the consortium under the most favorable terms.

 We were also closely involved in discussions with Rijkswaterstaat to provide added value to the plan.
 Levvel’s plan has been designed to integrate risk management, the utilization of opportunities, sustainability (sustainable construction and energy neutrality) and the smart application of proven technology.

 Now we have reached the implementation phase.
-Work will start in autumn 2018 and will be completed in 2023.
+Work has started in spring 2019 and will be completed in 2023.
 This will be followed by a maintenance period of 25 years.

 The project represents a net cash value of approximately €550 million.
 After the Limmel flood lock, the Beatrix lock and the A6 Almere highway, this is the fourth project in which Rebel has been involved as a consultant and investor.
 We were also recently awarded a provisional license for the A16 highway project in Rotterdam, where we took on the same dual role.